History has taught us that a fully centrally controlled government system fails completely – well, in the long run.

 This system leads to faster downloads and allows one to source from the best quality of the available digital bits to get the data to form the e-book, music track or movie that you were after.

-Leaving your download running could then allow others to get the files you have already amassed (you then reciprocally upload the files) and so the cycle continues until everyone hopefully acquires the same great quality file (if required) from the best ‘seeds’.
+Leaving your download running could then allow others to get the files you have already amassed (you then reciprocally upload the files).
+The cycle continues until everyone hopefully acquires the same great quality file (if required) from the best ‘seeds’.

 Naturally, the entertainment industry put a stop to this because it meant that people could attain their copyrighted material – without parting with a cent.
 Many fines and warnings were dished out to individuals as well as companies hosting the sharing servers.